Hazrat Nizamuddin–Bhopal Express

-The Hazrat Nizamuddin – Habibganj Express is a mail/express train of Indian Railways, which runs between Hazrat Nizamuddin railway station of Delhi, the capital city of India and of Bhopal, the capital city of Central Indian state, Madhya Pradesh.
+The Hazrat Nizamuddin – Bhopal Express is a mail/express train of Indian Railways, which runs between Hazrat Nizamuddin railway station of Delhi, the capital city of India and of Bhopal, the capital city of Central Indian state, Madhya Pradesh.
 The train is India's first ISO certified train.

 Route and halts

 The train goes via Agra & Bina Junction.
 The important halts of the train are: